Essay competitions

 The competition is posthumously named after Dr Hugh Platt, an RCPath Fellow who contributed a huge amount to the work of the College, and to the support of postgraduate medical training in pathology disciplines.

-The essay subject for this year is ‘Today's greatest global challenges and health threats are the result of human activity affecting the natural environment.
+Congratulations to Dr Katie Griffiths, a foundation doctor based in North London.
+The essay subject for this year was ‘Today's greatest global challenges and health threats are the result of human activity affecting the natural environment.
 Discuss, with examples relevant to pathology specialties.'

 The Paola Domizio Undergraduate Essay Prize